top of page

 Perfect for teachers and parents alike, this challenge is designed as a single-lesson workshop with a short intro to the forces in play (like imposed loads, dead loads and friction).
 Children work in small teams of 2–3, testing ideas, iterating quickly, and collaborating in this fast-moving design exercise.

-Subscribe to our mailing list to receive more super-fun creative challenges for kids 👍🚀
+Subscribe to our Substack to receive more super-fun creative challenges for kids 👍🚀

 The Mission: